Coast Guard aircrew medevacs passenger from Alaska ferry Kennicott in Shelikof Strait

 |0

-This work, Coast Guard aircrew medevacs passenger from Alaska ferry Kennicott in Shelikof Strait, by PO1 Ali Blackburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard aircrew medevacs passenger from Alaska ferry Kennicott in Shelikof Strait, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Coast Guard aircrew medevacs passenger from Alaska ferry Kennicott in Shelikof Strait

 LEAVE A COMMENT